linux-china/npm-export-spring-boot-starter/README.md

 # How to use?

-* Include dependency in your package.json
+* Include dependency in your package.json and run "yarn install"

 ```
  "dependencies": {